albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 .. tip::

-    Hide all map features to get a clean view on flight plan related airports and navaids only.
+    Hide all map features from the toolbar to get a clean view on flight plan related airports and navaids only.
-    This will hide all unneeded map objects but keeps all navaids and related navaids for procedures like ILS for the approach on the map.
+    This will get rid of all unneeded map objects but keeps all navaids and related navaids for procedures like ILS for the approach on the map.

 .. _airport-diagram-map: